gamtiq/frontend-tools/README.md

 * [JavaScripting](http://www.javascripting.com/) - The definitive source of the best JavaScript libraries, frameworks, and plugins.
 * [JavaScriptOO](http://www.javascriptoo.com/) - Every javascript project you should be looking into with examples, categories, install commands, CDN links, project and author stats, and more.
 * [JSter](http://jster.net/) - A catalog of frontend JavaScript libraries.
+* [jQuery Plugins](http://jquery-plugins.net/) - Categorized collection of jQuery plugins.
+* [JqueryScript.Net](http://www.jqueryscript.net/) - One of jQuery Plugin websites that provide web designers and developers with a simple way to preview and download a variety of Free jQuery Plugins.
 * [Libraries.io](https://libraries.io/) - Helps developers find new open source libraries, modules and frameworks and keep track of ones they depend upon.
 * [MicroJS](http://microjs.com) - Fantastic Micro-Frameworks and Micro-Libraries for Fun and Profit!
 * [npms](https://npms.io/) - A better and open source search for node modules.
 * [npmsearch](http://npmsearch.com/) - Search for node packages on the npm registry.
+* [Unheap](http://www.unheap.com/) - A tidy repository of JavaScript plugins.

 ### ECMAScript specification <a name="ecma-specification"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [ECMAScript standard specifications](http://www.ecma-international.org/publications/standards/Ecma-262-arch.htm)